A gamma-ray periodic modulation in Globular Cluster 47 Tucanae: SUMMARY AND DISCUSSION

-Previously, the gamma-ray orbit modulation has been detected in some high-mass X-ray binaries \citep[HMXBs; ][]{Abdo2009d,Tam2011b,Abdo2011,Ackermann2012,Corbet2016}.
-However, our localization of the emission in the high state yields an error circle of $\sim0.034^{\circ}$ that covers 47 Tuc.
-The superposition of a HMXB in such a small field of view is thus unlikely and we do not discuss such a scenario further.
-An alternative/attractive possibility is that one of the {MSP binaries (either Redback or Black Widow system)} in 47 Tuc radiates significantly in gamma-rays.
-The orbital periods of the 15 {MSP binaries} in 47 Tuc \citep{Heinke2005b,Miller-Jones2015}, as inferred in radio and optical observations, span several hours to several days.
-Our gamma-ray modulation period $\sim18.4$ hours is indeed within such a range (see {Appendix} Fig.~\ref{fig:distribution}).
-However, none of the currently known {MSP binaries} in 47 Tuc has an orbital period of $\sim18.4$ hours, possibly indicating the presence of more {MSP binaries} in this source.
-To further check this possibility and also identify the possible source, we have analyzed the {\it Swift}-BAT data and do find a signal, with a local significance level of $\sim 4.5\sigma$, at almost the same orbital period (see the {Appendix} and the {Appendix} Fig.~\ref{Fig4}).
-We have analyzed the Chanrda X-ray data from {two Chandra ACIS detectors} and found {an interesting} source at coordinates of right ascension (R. A.) = $00^{\rm h}24^{\rm m}06^{\rm s}.389$ and declination (decl.) = $-72^{\circ}04'43''.006$ {(i.e., CXOGlb J002406.3-720443; see the {Appendix} and {Appendix} Fig.~\ref{Fig5})}.
-Since the Chandra X-ray observations are not dense enough and the longest individual visit is less than 20 hours, the reliable identification of a $\sim 18.4$ hours periodic modulation single in the power spectrum analysis is rather challenging.
-Nevertheless, we have tried to analyze the observations ranging from 2002 September 29 and 2002 October 11, in total four observation periods lasting $\sim73.5$ hours and found a peak at $21.6\pm8.3$ hours (see the {Appendix} Fig.~\ref{Fig5a}). {The X-ray folded light-curve is shown in the lower panel of Fig. 2.
-Interestingly, the phase-resolved gamma-ray and X-ray light curves both display a strong modulation and have a similar shape.
-More importantly, the folded gamma-ray and X-ray light curves both reach their maximum in the 5th phase-bin.
-We thus take CXOGlb J002406.3-720443 as the candidate of the source of our periodic gamma-ray signal.} Motivated by these {facts}, we conclude that there is a new (kind of) gamma-ray emitter, possibly a {MSP binary}, in 47 Tuc. {Note that PSR 1957+20 \citep{Wu2012} and PSR J1311-3430 \citep{XingY2015}, two Black Windows, show orbital modulations in both gamma-rays and X-rays.
-Such orbital modulated gamma-ray emission might be due to the inverse Compton scattering between relativistic pulsar wind and soft photons from the companion star \citep{Tam2011b,Cheng2006} or intra-binary shock \citep{Bogdanov2005}.
-Dedicated X-ray and optical observations are encouraged/needed to finally reveal the nature of the gamma-ray periodic modulation in 47 Tuc.}
+To further check this possibility and also identify the possible counterpart for the modulation, we have analyzed the {\it Swift}-BAT data, and foud a signal with almost the same orbital period as the gamma-ray modulation at a local significance level of $\sim 4.5\sigma$ (see the {Appendix} and the {Appendix} Fig.~\ref{Fig3}).
+We have analyzed the Chanrda X-ray data from two Chandra ACIS detectors, and found an interesting source at coordinates of right ascension (R. A.) = $00^{\rm h}24^{\rm m}06^{\rm s}.389$ and declination (decl.) = $-72^{\circ}04'43''.006$ {(i.e., CXOGlb J002406.3-720443; see the {Appendix} and {Appendix} Fig.~\ref{Fig4})}. {The Chandra X-ray observations are not dense enough and the longest individual observation is less than 20 hours.
+Consequently, the power spectrum at the frequencies of interest is not well defined with such short observations.
+We therefore do not display its power spectrum analysis.} The X-ray folded light-curve {after removing the influencing of two flares} is shown in the lower panel of Fig. 2.
+Interestingly, {the phase-resolved gamma-ray and X-ray light curves have a similar shape.} More importantly, the folded gamma-ray and X-ray light curves both reach their maximum in the 5th phase-bin.
+We thus take CXOGlb J002406.3-720443 as the candidate of the source of our periodic gamma-ray signal.
+Motivated by these {facts}, we conclude that there is a new gamma-ray emitter, possibly a {MSP binary}, in 47 Tuc.